goauthentik/authentik/website/docs/advanced/tenancy.md

 ## Notes

 Upon creating another tenant, a new schema will be created by cloning the `template` schema.
 This special schema is like a tenant with no data created in it.
 Cloning an existing schema instead of creating a new one and running migrations on it is done for efficiency purposes.

+Data stored in Redis (cache, tasks, locks) will usually get its keys prefixed by the `schema_name`.

+Files are stored by-tenant, under a `schema_name` directory.
+For example, `/media/t_example`.
+The same is true regardless of the storage backend.